5 tips to avoid an ambulance collision with a pedestrian

 5 tips to avoid a pedestrian collision

 As good as it is to be exonerated of wrongdoing, it is even better to avoid collisions in the first place.
-Add your tips to this list of ideas on avoiding a collision with pedestrians:
+Here are five tips to avoid a collision with a pedestrian:

 As the driver always keep your eyes on the road scanning for other vehicles, pedestrians, or animals that might unexpectedly move into the ambulance's path.

 Make radio, phone and mobile data terminal use the responsibility of the passenger; the driver drives.

 A front-seat passenger should assist the driver by scanning for hazards rather than typing a report, reading or eating, especially during red lights and sirens operations.

 Follow local protocols and state laws regarding operation with due regard, driving at speeds above the speed limit and driving in the lane of opposing traffic.